 Group therapy is cost-effective when compared to individual treatment.
 "When a therapist’s time is spent with an entire group instead of one person, the expense for individuals is significantly reduced while the benefits remain and, in some instances, prove to be even greater. " (American Group Psychotherapy Association website, retrieved 8/2013).

 Some people choose to participate in group and may also attend individual therapy with me or their individual therapist.
-For those attending a group I offer a reduced fee for individual sessions.
 Often I will collaborate with an individual therapist for the group client's best interest, with permission of the client.

 As a Certified Group Psychotherapist (CGP) with the American Group Psychotherapy Association, I have met nationally accepted criteria of education, training and experience in group psychotherapy.
 A CGP is considered an expert in group psychotherapy and an ethical practitioner who is committed to group psychotherapy as an autonomous treatment modality.